The best local movers for Sacramento to Tulsa moves

 - Tulsa’s population is about 21% less than Sacramento.

-- Tulsa's public transportation has a score of 4 out of 10 versus Sacramento's higher score of 6.
+- Tulsa’s public transportation score of 4 out of 10 is lower than Sacramento’s score of 6.

 - Tulsa is less walkable than Sacramento with a score of 39 out of 100 vs Sacramento’s 49 out of 100.

-- Tulsa has a bike-friendliness score 47 out of 100, which means it isn't as accessible to and safe for cyclists as Sacramento, which has a score of 67 out of 100.
+- Tulsa has a bike-friendliness score of 47 out of 100, which means it isn’t as accessible or safe for cyclists as Sacramento, which has a score of 67.

-Other things to consider for your Sacramento vs. Tulsa move
+Other things to consider for your Sacramento to Tulsa move

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.